ceciliahung25/TECHIN510-LAB6/README.md

 - **User Engagement**: What features could enhance user engagement and encourage repeated use of the application?
 - **Scalability**: How can the application be scaled to handle a growing number of users and increased complexity?

+## Challenges and Prompting Techniques
+During development, I encountered several challenges related to effectively leveraging the Gemini API.
+These include ensuring the app generates relevant and coherent responses and handling the complexity of user inputs.
+To address these challenges, I explored new prompting techniques:

+- **Structured Prompts**: Initially, the model produced inconsistent outputs due to vaguely defined prompts.
+By adopting more structured prompts that clearly define the context and expectations, the model's responses became more relevant and useful.
+- **Error Handling in Prompts**: Incorporating error detection and response strategies directly within the prompts helped manage instances when the API returned errors or unexpected results, enhancing the robustness of the application.
+- **Use of Delimiters**: Implementing delimiters to separate different sections of the input ensured that the model accurately understood and responded to complex multi-part queries, significantly improving the precision of the generated content.

 ## Next Steps
 The following steps are planned to improve the app: